shreevatsa/pdf-glyph-mapping/README.md

 # pdf-glyph-mapping
-Some scripts to help make sense of individual glyphs in a PDF, and map them to actual text equivalents.
+Scripts to help with text extraction from (some) PDF files.

+(Specifically: fix incorrect/incomplete `ToUnicode CMap`, i.e. the mapping between individual glyphs and Unicode text.)

 ## What's this?

-Text that requires complex text layout (because of being in Indic scripts, say) cannot always be copied correctly from PDFs.
+Text that requires complex text layout (because of being in Indic scripts, say) cannot be copied correctly from PDFs, unless annotated with `ActualText`.
 Here is a bunch of tools that may help in some cases.

 Roughly, the idea is to
-- extract font data from the PDF file,
+1.  from the PDF file, extract
+    -   the current glyph<->Unicode mapping (if present), and
+    -   the runs of text present (as character codes), per font
-- associate each glyph with its equivalent Unicode sequence (manually if necessary),
+2.  use this information (and the shapes of the glyphs) to assist with manually associating each glyph with its equivalent Unicode sequence,
+3.  use this correct mapping to obtain Unicode text: either
+    -   convert the text runs extracted earlier, or
-- use this information to convert each text run in the PDF to the corresponding text.
-(By post-processing the PDF file to wrap each text run inside  `/ActualText`.)
+    -   post-process the PDF file to wrap each text run inside `/ActualText`.

 ## Background

-Some PDF files are just a collection of images (scans of pages) — we ignore those.
-In any other PDF file (e.g. one where you can select a run of text), the text is displayed by laying out glyphs from a font.
+Some PDF files are just a collection of images (scans of pages) — we ignore those (for those, use OCR).
+In any other PDF file that contains text streams (e.g. one where you can select a run of text), the text is displayed by laying out glyphs from a font.
 For example, in a certain PDF that uses the font Noto Sans Devanagari, the word प्राप्त may be formed by laying out four glyphs:

 ![0112](https://shreevatsa.github.io/pdf-glyph-mapping/work/glyphs/font-40532.ttf/glyph-0112.png)
 ![0042](https://shreevatsa.github.io/pdf-glyph-mapping/work/glyphs/font-40532.ttf/glyph-0042.png)